-Although the shape of the curve is same for both Fig.~\ref{fig:dm_main} (left) (MH1) and Fig.~\ref{fig:dm_main} (right) (MH2), we see that for a given $\mN$ and $d_2$ ($\zLN$), the DM of MH1 has a smaller doublet component than the DM of MH2 (since $\mL=850$ GeV for MH1 and $500$ GeV for MH2, therefore, splitting $|\mN-\mL|$ and therefore, a smaller doublet component than the DM of MH2.
+Although the shape of the curve is same for both Fig.~\ref{fig:dm_main} (left) (MH1) and Fig.~\ref{fig:dm_main} (right) (MH2), we see that for a given $\mN$ and $d_2$ ($\zLN$), the DM of MH1 has a smaller doublet component than the DM of MH2 (since $\mL=850$ GeV for MH1 and $500$ GeV for MH2, therefore, splitting $|\mN-\mL|$ is larger for MH1 for the same point in $\mN$-$d_2$ ($\zLN$) plane).
 As a result, the bound on $\sigma_{SI}$ is allowed for a larger $d_2$ ($\zLN$) for Fig.~\ref{fig:dm_main} (left) (MH1) in contrast to Fig.~\ref{fig:dm_main} (right) (MH2).

 Before concluding this section, we briefly discuss prospects with respect to indirect detection.
 We have seen that DM self-annihilations are quite suppressed and relic density is controlled by the annihilations of the next heavier states (coannihilating partners $\ES$, $\ED$ and $\ND$) to SM against annihilations as well as decays of these coannihilating partners to DM.
 For the benchmark scenarios viz., MH1 and MH2, these heavier states annihilate dominantly to $W^+W^-$ (MH1) and $\mu^+\mu^-$ (MH2) while their decays include $\ES, \ED \to W^* \NS$ and $\ND \to W^* \ED, Z^* \NS$, $W^*$ and $Z^*$ being the off-shell bosons.
 These can contribute to gamma-ray and cosmic ray signals which can be constrained by Fermi-LAT \cite{Fermi-LAT:2015att} and CTA \cite{CTA:2020qlo}.
 However, the corresponding co-annihilators are no longer present, and the DM self-annihilations are highly suppressed due to velocity effects and are expected to lie below current bounds from the indirect detection experiments.